henrychang1413/python_selenium_framework/README.md

-# automation_framework
+# automation_framework introduction

-python automation framework design for UI test and interface test.
+python automation framework design for UI test and interface test.  this framework use Python3 unittest framework. include 3 suites.

-this framework test modules:

 a: test login  "uat.ormuco.com" with different username and password